kalekdev/uni/semester-1/analysis-1/notes.typ

 $
 - Its n'th term can be calculated using the following formula (provable through induction): $ s_n = cases((1-q^(n+1))/(1-q) &"if" q!=1,n &"otherwise")
-$
+$ Such n'th term formulae are very useful as they easily reveal convergence and can be found by writing out the first few + last terms of a series, where certain patterns could be found.
 - Taking the limit of its n'th term shows that it converges when $abs(q) < 1$ and the sequence of summands does indeed converge to $0$, in which case: $ lim_(n->oo) s_n = (1)/(1-q)
 $

-/ Example - Harmonic Series: This is defined as:
+/ Example - Harmonic Series: Its name stems from the harmonics of a frequency, and it is defined as:
 $
   s_n := sum_(k=1)^n 1 / k
 $
-- It does *not converge*, despite the summands converging to $0$.
+- It does *not converge*, despite the summands converging to $0$. $sum 1/k^2$ on the other hand *does* converge.

+I will mostly discuss various convergence criteria now.

 / Theorem - Convergence of the Tail: A series is convergent $<=>$ Its tail converges:
 $